ASA24™-Kids-2014 and ASA24™-Kids-2012

 - Adapting ASA24 for Use with Children

 - Use of ASA24-Kids with Different Age Groups

 Adapting ASA24 for Use with Children

 Working in collaboration with the National Cancer Institute and Westat (the social science research firm that developed and maintains ASA24), Dr. Tom Baranowski of the Baylor College of Medicine led the effort to adapt the ASA24 Respondent Web site for use with children aged 10 years and older.
 Dr. Baranowski built upon his earlier experience collecting intake data from children using the Food Intake Recording Software System (FIRSSt), a self-administered 24-hour recall system primarily designed to assess fruit and vegetable intake among children.
 Compared to FIRSSt, ASA24-Kids collects data on all foods and drinks consumed the previous day using the interface developed for ASA24.

-ASA24-Kids maintains the look and feel as well as the methodology and features of ASA24-2011 (formerly referred to as Version 1; intended for use with adults), including the administration of multiple passes, the use of images to aid in portion size estimation, and the inclusion of optional modules to query location of meals, whether meals were eaten alone or with others, television and computer use during meals, and supplement intakes.
+The ASA24-Kids versions maintain the look and feel as well as the methodology and features of ASA24-versions for adults, including the administration of multiple passes, the use of images to aid in portion size estimation, and the inclusion of optional modules to query location of meals, whether meals were eaten alone or with others, television and computer use during meals, and supplement intakes.
 The potential for ASA24 to be used with a broad range of respondents, including children, was considered throughout the development of the software.
 Features that make the tool amenable to use with children include an animated avatar to guide and maintain respondents' interest and the inclusion of common misspellings in the database to minimize problems with finding foods.
 A number of modifications have been incorporated to make ASA24-Kids more appropriate for use with children:

 - removal of food and drink terms that are not reported by children aged 8-15 years in national dietary surveillance (45% of food and drink terms were deleted);